Explainable AI: Why Did the Robot Do That?

 Why Did the Robot Do That? focuses on explanations of robot behavior after execution to reduce user confusion and increase trust.
 Our goal for the follow-on project What Will the Robot Do Next? is to proactively adapt robot behavior during execution to enable users to accurately predict what the robot will do next.

 The growth and change in the field of robotics in the last 15 years is tremendous, due in large part to improvements in sensors and computational power.
-These sensors give robots an awareness of their environment, including various conditions such...read
+These sensors give robots an awareness of their environment, including various conditions such as light, touch, navigation, location, distance,...read

 August 26, 2016 Conference Paper